| ![space]() By BRENDA COSSMAN

 childbirth.
 This is obviously true.
 But it's not the end

-The argument against the distinction is that for many
+of the story.
+The argument against the distinction is that for many biological mothers, some of the extra four months is

+time spent on infant care and bonding.
 Adoptive mothers are not given this opportunity,

 despite the fact that time is what they really need.
+Why?
+Because adoptive parents also have to worry

 about bonding and attachment.
 Biological parents don't.